 '''

-cvs checkout grammar3
+cvs checkout grammar4

 '''

-Please use a fresh starting grammar rather than continuing with your own.
 For a change, we provide you with an initial grammar that produces error messages when loaded and does not parse any sentences; half-way into the exercise we will arrive at a working version of the grammar.
 This exercise involves a considerable amount of rearrangement of the grammar files.
 This is, unfortunately, something that grammar engineers end up doing quite often in real life.
 Take things step-by-step, and consider making backup copies of your files occasionally.

 • Through this exercise, we will rework the grammar in order to make the distinction between lexemes and words and to add inflection in order to remove more redundancy in the lexicon.
 Following Sag, Wasow, & Bender (2003), we will make every entry in the lexicon a subtype of lexeme, but require that the syntactic rules continue to operate on structures which are subtypes of word.
 This means that every lexical entry will have to be converted from lexeme to word via a (lexical) rule.
-Some of these rules will have morphological effects, changing the 'surface' orthography using a new facility of the LKB.
+Some of these rules will have morphological effects, changing the 'surface' orthography using another facility of the LKB that we have not exercised so far.

-2 Allow for Words to Have Internal Structure
+2 Allow for Words to Have Internal Structure (20 points)